Huaura to Bagua grande Bus

 The travel from Huaura to the Amazon city of Bagua Grande is at a distance of 614 mi (988 km) and it takes about 19 hours on the highway.
 The transportation company Civa covers this route, providing bus tickets at s/.
 110 (s/.
 130 if you choose a more exclusive service).
 The buses leave from the terminal of Av.
 San Martín in Huaura at 6:10 p.m., destination to the terminal of Bagua Grande.
 The climate of Bagua Grande is tropical, with an average temperature of 77 °F (25 °C) throughout the year.

-Why book Huaura to Bagua grande bus with redBus?
+Why book a Huaura to Bagua Grande bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Huaura to Bagua grande.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Huaura to Bagua Grande.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!